Kalyanam season 2

-Kalyanam (season 2) (கல்யாணம் 2) is a 2017 Singaporean Tamil-language family soap opera starring Karthikeyan, Nithya Shree, Jayaram, Vishnu M. Anandh, Shamini and Balakumaran.
+Kalyanam (season 2) is a 2017 Singaporean Tamil-language family soap opera starring Karthikeyan, Nithya Shree, Jayaram, Vishnu M. Anandh, Shamini and Balakumaran.
 It replaced Ithu Namma Veedu and it broadcast on MediaCorp Vasantham on Monday through Thursday from 3 July 2017 to 21 September 2017 at 10:00PM (SST) for 45 Episodes.
 It a second season of Kalyanam.

 Synopsis

-It is a story about is all about friendship, love & marriage.
+It is a story about is all about friendship, love and marriage.
 Radio DJ Anjali (Nithya Shree) encounters a different problem at work this time.
 Will this affect her marriage & how is her husband Arjun (Karthikeyan) going to help her?